 All of those risks that exist in the water utility or the risk of a breakage on the wastewater side or the treatment plant failing on the wastewater side, pump station not pumping, those kinds of risks.

 And you might know an operator or a manager that if I don’t get money to make some sort of repair or be able to do my maintenance, I am going to have a failure and something bad is going to happen.

 And then the poor operators and managers feel like, even without the money, I have to prevent that situation from happening.

-So the risk is down with the operators and the managers and the finance decisions is up with the board.
+So the risk is down to the operators and the managers and the financial decisions are up with the board.